datagrok-ai/public/help/develop/develop.md

 Alternatively, you can run these scripts with `npm run`.
 If you have any questions, type `grok` for instructions or `grok publish --help` to get help on this particular command.

-The default mode for `grok publish` is set to `--debug --build`.
-You can easily change it with options `--release` and `--rebuild` respectively.

 In addition, you can pass another server either as URL or server alias from the `config.yaml` file:

 ```
 grok publish dev
-grok publish https://dev.datagrok.ai/api --key key-for-dev
+grok publish https://dev.datagrok.ai/api --key dev-key
-grok publish https://dev.datagrok.ai/api -k key-for-dev
 ```

-The developer key, if specified, gets updated in the `config.yaml` file.
-All new servers along with their keys will also be added to this file.
+Make sure to specify the developer key for a new server.

 ### Source Control

-Package can be deployed from git as well as other resources, which allows for team collaboration.
+Packages can be deployed from git as well as other resources, which allows for convenient team collaboration and version management.
+See the full list of source types in the [Package Browser](https://public.datagrok.ai/packages) (`Manage | Packages | Add new package`).
+When developing a package with your team, it's a good idea to commit code to the repository first and then publish your package from there.
+Our public repository is a telling example of this workflow.
+We also welcome contributions, which you can learn more about in [this article](https://datagrok.ai/help/develop/public-repository).

 ### Sharing